Home / Business / My Technical Framework for Implementing Non-Scalable Solutions

-Embracing Unscalable Solutions: The 3-Month Framework for startup Success
+Embracing Unscalable Solutions: The 3-Month Framework for Startup Success

 In the world of entrepreneurship, especially in the tech industry, there’s a popular mantra attributed to Paul Graham: “Do things that don’t scale.”
 While this advice is widely quoted, the challenge lies in understanding its practical application, especially when it comes to coding.